Teratogenesis (EP)

-Teratogenesis is the second EP by American thrash/death metal band Revocation.
+Teratogenesis is the second EP by the American technical death metal band Revocation.
 It was released for free through Scion A/V on September 25, 2012.
 It is the first release to feature Brett Bamberger (formerly of East Of The Wall) who handled bass duties following the departure of original member Anthony Buda.
 It is their first release to feature the use of seven-string guitars.

 Track listing

 Writing credits taken from DarkLyrics.com.